ajkessel/reacjibot/README.md

 mapping:
   - "train":"public_transportation"
 ```
-Will cause any message tagged with the train emoji :train: to be posted to teh local room with the alias #public_transportation.
+Will cause any message tagged with the train emoji :train: to be posted to the local room with the alias #public_transportation.

 See the [Emoji List](emoji_list.md) for the short emoji names used by this library.